-(The use of one of these options is not required for programs intended to run on the Pentium or Intel486 processors, but are recommended to insure compatibility with the Pentium 4, Intel Xeon, and P6 family processors.)
+The use of one of these options is not required for programs intended to run on the Pentium or Intel486 processors, but are recommended to insure compatibility with the P6 and more recent processor families.

-It should be noted that self-modifying code will execute at a lower level of performance than non-self-modifying or normal code.
+Self-modifying code will execute at a lower level of performance than non-self-modifying or normal code.
 The degree of the performance deterioration will depend upon the frequency of modification and specific characteristics of the code.